Unlock the Benefits of Computer Vision without Breaching the GDPR - A Guide to Protecting Personal Data

 Clearly indicate where CCTV cameras are located, such as by displaying GDPR-compliant CCTV signs.
 In the workplace, you should back this up with briefings (for example, during induction) to inform employees about who can see the live stream, any recordings made, and how these will be used.

-Adding a computer vision in safety management changes the purpose of the cameras and might impact the legal basis.
+Adding computer vision in safety management changes the purpose of the cameras and might impact the legal basis.
 Your aim might be to identify safety concerns with the working environment, such as lighting or layout.

 Ensuring transparency and trust